Skip to main content

 Web of Things

-A Thing Directory in W3C Web of Things (WoT) serves as a centralized registry for Thing Descriptions (TDs).
+A Thing Directory in W3C Web of Things (WoT) serves as a registry for Thing Descriptions (TDs).
 It plays a crucial role in enabling discovery and management of WoT things across network boundaries.

 Purpose and Functionality